ErrorFlexXx/OpenGMP/README.md

 Therefore it has to be compiled with a msvc microsoft compiler.

 To create the project, you'll first have to compile the RakNet library.
 Open the project `lib/Raknet/Lib/LibStatic/LibStatic.sln` and compile a release and debug build of the project.

+Since OpenGMP has build in encryption by default, you need to generate a keypair with the compiled server, before compiling the client.
+For that purpose start the server either with `-gk` or `--generate-keys` parameter to create a new public and private key.
+The public key needs to be pasted to the public_key char array in file `src/Client/Systems/networkSystem.cpp` around line 21.
+On linux operating systems there is a support script copied to the build directory to get a c compatible formatted key output out of the newly generated key.

 After this one can open the .sln project located at src/Client/OpenGMP-Client and compile it.